JakasaurusRex/Pygame-Workshop/README.md

 If anything didn't work for you, you can always check out my source code available on the [GitHub page where all the other assets are](https://github.com/JakasaurusRex/Pygame-Workshop/tree/main/dino-pygame)!

+Interested in learning more about game development?
+[This is how I made the same game using the Godot Engine - a free, open-source, lightweight game engine that runs on any computer and is perfect for beginners](https://jakasaurusrex.github.io/GodotWorkshop/)!

 ## Acknowledgements
 This workshop was created by Jake Torres for students in ENGI1006 Spring 2025